JoshTag/josh-tag-portfolio/README.md

-# Joshua Taguicana Profile Site
+# Joshua Taguicana Portfolio Site

 Portfolio site for Joshua Taguicana.
 Built with Gatsby and deloyed with netlify.